SeanWrightSec/marketing-fud/README.md

 * **Military grade encryption**: Yes there is such a thing as military grade encryption.
 It's just that it's not that special.
 All "military grade encryption" really means is AES-256 encryption.
 Something that a vast majority of devices and services support today.
 In fact it would be an exception for a device or service to not support this form of encryption.
 * **Bank grade encryption**: See military grade encryption (also stands for AES-128 encryption, although by some it is considered AES-256 encryption).
 * **Best in class**: Prove it!
 And let us be the judges of that.
+* **Next gen**: When was 1st gen?
+Yes, this is IT, new things happen.
+This is not something special.

 ## Phrases
 * **We take your security seriously**: This phrase is most often associated with a breach notification.
 Most often it carries the perception that these are merely words, attempting to downplay a bad situation.
 This is equivalent of the phrase "It's not you, it's me", being mentioned during a relationship breakup.